openmm/openmm/CONTRIBUTING.md

 tests, serialization, support for all APIs, etc.).
 Not every item is necessarily applicable to every new feature, but usually at least some of them are.

+Be sure to read our [AI Policy](AI_POLICY.md), which describes requirements and guidelines for use of artificial intelligence in OpenMM development.

 The core developers will review the pull request and may suggest changes.
 Simply push the changes to the branch that is being pulled from, and they will automatically be added to the pull request.
 In addition, the full test suite is automatically run on every pull request,